lotusatease/ifosslawbook/src/50-Portugal.markdown

 ## FOSS Cases in Portugal

 No cases have been reported yet (December 2013).

+[^portugal_bio1]: *João Pedro Quintais (Portugal) is a PhD candidate at the Institute for Information Law (IViR), University of Amsterdam.
+His current research focuses on alternative models to copyright enforcement on the Internet.
+João Pedro holds an LL.M in Intellectual Property and Competition Law from the Munich Intellectual Property Law Center.
+He’s a qualified lawyer, member of the Portuguese Bar Association, who has worked since 2004 in the intellectual property and information technology areas, both as a lawyer and as legal counsel for a multinational software house. <http://www.ivir.nl/staff/quintais.html>*

+[^portugal_bio2]: *Ana Ramalho (Portugal) is an Associate Professor of Intellectual Property at the University of South Wales (United Kingdom).
+Her current research interests are the aspects of the intersection between copyright law and European Union law, in particular regarding matters of competence.
+Ana is also part of several editorial boards and has served as an ad-hoc consultant to IP related organizations such as World Intellectual Property Organization (WIPO) or the European Patent Office (EPO).*

 [^portugal_1]: Decree-law 252/94, of October 20, as last amended by Decree-law
     334/97, of November 27 (hereinafter, the “Software Act”).